Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 CTS Data Stores.
 The CTS provides persistent and highly available token storage for OpenAM session, OAuth 2.0, and SAML 2.0 tokens.
 If configured, CTS supports session token persistence for stateful session failover.

 CTS traffic is volatile compared to configuration data, so deploying CTS as a dedicated external data store is advantageous for systems with many users and many sessions.
-For more information, see "Configuring the Core Token Service" in the Installation Guide.
+For more information, see Chapter 6, "Configuring the Core Token Service" in the Installation Guide.

 When configuring multiple external directory servers, make sure to deploy them with an active/passive load balancing algorithm.
 This setup eliminates the possibility of directory read-write errors if replication is not quick enough.
 For example, if an attribute is updated on OpenDJ-1 but read from OpenDJ-2, and if replication is not quick enough and the attribute is not written or updated in OpenDJ-2, an error could result.

-"OpenAM Site Deployment With External Datastores" shows a basic back end deployment with separate external identity, configuration, and CTS data stores.
+Figure 3.12, "OpenAM Site Deployment With External Datastores" shows a basic back end deployment with separate external identity, configuration, and CTS data stores.
 You can use load balancers to spread the load or throttle performance for the external data stores.
 Although not shown in the diagram, you can also set up a directory tier, separating the application tier from the repositories with another firewall.
 This tier provides added security for your identity repository or policy data.

 ForgeRock recommends that you use the OpenAM's embedded OpenDJ directory server as the configuration data store and only set up an external configuration store if necessary.